25 Funny International Laws You’d Never Know Were Real

 No high heels in Greece

 Well, the historic parts of Greece.
 Officials prohibit anyone from wearing high heels at certain ancient locations because they could actually damage the site.
 NPR reported that food and drink are also banned, after maintenance workers found nearly 60 pounds of gum under the seats of a theater built in 161 A.D.
-Plus, don’t miss these other travel mistakes you need to stop making.

 Be respectful of money in Thailand

 We’re not talking about spending it wisely.
 Stepping on Thai money, called Baht, is illegal because it has the likeness of the Thai royal family on it.
 Defacing any image of the royal family has been against the law since 1908, and it could land you in jail.
+Watch out for these things that can get you banned from Facebook.

 Visit your parents if you live in China